Said Seyam

-Said Seyam (سعيد صيام; 22 July 1959 – 15 January 2009), first name also spelled Saeed and Sayed and last name also spelled Siam, was the interior minister of the Palestinian government of March 2006.
+Said Seyam (سعيد صيام; 22 July 1959 – 15 January 2009), first name also spelled Saeed and Sayed and last name also spelled Siam, was a Palestinian politician.
+He served as the interior minister of the Palestinian government of March 2006.
 He joined Hamas and became one of its top commanders.
 During the 2008–2009 Gaza War, Seyam was killed in an Israeli airstrike in Jabalia.
 Seyam was the most senior Hamas member killed in the war, and the most senior Hamas figure killed by Israel since the death of Abdel Aziz al-Rantisi in April 2004.

 Early life and education

 Said Seyam was born on 22 July 1959 in the Al-Shati refugee camp near Gaza City.
 His parents fled there during the 1948 Arab–Israeli War from their village home of al-Jura, near Ashkelon.
 Following his secondary education in Gaza City, he gained a diploma in sciences and maths, followed by a bachelor's degree in Islamic education from the Al-Quds Open University.